shrwhfb/blog/README.md

       incurred by, or claims asserted against, such Contributor by reason of your accepting any such warranty or additional liability.

-Copyright 2013 James Jackson-South under the [MIT license](http://opensource.org/licenses/MIT).
+Copyright 2013 James Jackson-South under the [Apache License 2.0](http://www.apache.org/licenses/).